 License, Permit, Insurance, Action!

 Good general contractors are licensed.
 They have experience interacting with the city and state in order to pull necessary permits to get the job done the right way the first time.
-They always make sure that everything is done according to code in that state that they are licensed in, in order to pass inspection.
+They always make sure that everything is done according to code in the state that they are licensed in, in order to pass inspection.
 A good general contractor comes equipped with worker’s compensation and liability insurance in order to provide themselves with protection while offering you peace of mind.

 An experienced and good contractor has good communication skills and is transparent with everyone involved on the project.
-They make sure that everyone has has up to date information and they schedule weekly meetings in order to ensure everyone is in the loop.
+They make sure that everyone has has up to date information and they schedule weekly meetings in order to ensure everyone from the architect to the interior designer is in the loop.
 It’s easy to miss information if only the contractor communicates to his/her employees when the bathroom tiling is going to start or when the plumber will be onsite, with out informing the interior designer or the customer of the information.
 Things can get out of control and miscommunication and misunderstandings can happen.
 It’s crucial and key that a good contractor communicates information properly to everyone on the project so that everyone is on the same page.